-Thank you, Mr Chair, for the opportunity to speak at the Closing Plenary of the SBSTA at this meeting.
-My name is [x] from [x], and it is my honor to deliver this statement on behalf of the Business and Industry Constituency at this crucial time in the negotiations.
+Thank you, Mr Chair.

+My name is Veena Balakrishnan.
+I am a young entrepreneur from India and it is my honor to deliver this statement on behalf of the Business and Industry Constituency at this crucial time in the negotiations.

-At the end of this first week, we are gratified to observe that Parties have conducted work constructively and collaboratively - with dedication and commitment.
-We particularly extend our appreciation to the SB Chairs for their continued leadership as well as the cofacilitators and the Secretariat for their considerable efforts to support Parties in finalising work on all issues.
+We are gratified to observe that Parties have conducted work constructively and collaboratively - with dedication and commitment.
+We particularly extend our appreciation to the SB Chairs for their continued leadership as well as the co-facilitators and the Secretariat for their considerable efforts to support Parties in finalising work on all issues.